Myers homers, busy Padres blank Rockies 6-0

 TRAINER’S ROOM

 Padres: Morejon was reinstated from the injured list and RHP David Bednar was recalled from the alternate training site.
-Moreland, Nola, and C Jason Castro were also added to the 28-man roster.
+Moreland, Nola and C Jason Castro were also added to the 28-man roster.

 Rockies: Placed INF Brendan Rodgers on the 10-day injured list with a right shoulder capsular strain and optioned LHP James Pazos to the alternate training site.